Discovering...

 | Bodyboard | From 60 MAD | From 300 MAD |

-Multi-week rentals typically get 30-40% off the daily rate.
-Board repair services are available in Taghazout (from 50 MAD for ding repair) and Essaouira.
+Multi-week rentals typically get 30 to 40 percent off the daily rate.
+Board repair services cost from 50 MAD for a ding fix in Taghazout and Essaouira.
 Bringing your own board?
 Surfboard bags fly free or cheap on Royal Air Maroc and Ryanair from Europe.

 Moroccan surfers have priority at their home breaks.
 Taghazout locals charge Anchor Point and Killer Point daily.
-Don't paddle straight to the peak on your first session.
-Sit wide, watch the lineup, take the wider sets, and earn your spot.
+Do not paddle straight to the peak on your first session.
+Sit wide, watch the lineup, take the wider sets, and earn your position gradually.

-The person closest to the breaking part of the wave has right of way.
+The surfer closest to the breaking part of the wave has right of way.
 At point breaks like Anchor Point, the priority system is strict.
-Dropping in (taking off on someone else's wave) will get you called out fast.
+Dropping in on someone else will get you called out quickly.
+If in doubt, pull back.

 Morocco's surf communities are fighting a plastic waste problem.
 Pick up trash after your session.
-Several Taghazout organizations run weekly beach cleanups.
-Join one and meet locals.
+Several Taghazout organizations run weekly beach cleanups you can join and meet locals through.

 During Ramadan, eating, drinking, and smoking in public during daylight hours is disrespectful.
 Surf camps still operate, but be discreet about snacking between sessions.
 Restaurant hours shift to evening.

 Morocco is a Muslim country.
 Cover up when walking through town.
 No shirtless walks through the Taghazout medina or Imsouane village.
-Bikinis on the beach are fine; bikinis in the souk are not.
+Beachwear at the beach is fine; beachwear in the souk is not.

 Eat at local restaurants (tagine from 40 MAD), buy from village shops, tip generously.
 Many surf schools hire local instructors.
-Choose camps that reinvest in their communities.
+Choose camps that reinvest in their communities rather than foreign-owned operations that send profits abroad.

 The epicenter of Moroccan surf.
 Walk to Panoramas and Hash Point.
 Dozens of guesthouses, hostels, and apartments line the clifftop.
-Budget rooms from 150 MAD/night; mid-range apartments from 400 MAD/night.
+Budget rooms from 150 MAD per night; mid-range apartments from 400 MAD per night.
 Rooftop cafes, yoga shalas, and a growing restaurant scene.

 3 km south of Taghazout with a quieter, more residential feel.
 Close to Banana Beach and Devil's Rock.
 Most surf camps are based here because rents are lower.
-Shared apartments from 100 MAD/night; private rooms from 250 MAD/night.
+Shared apartments from 100 MAD per night; private rooms from 250 MAD per night.

 A fishing village with a backpacker vibe.
 Guesthouses perch above the bay with direct wave views.
 Cheap fresh fish tagines from 40 MAD.
-Rooms from 120 MAD/night.
-Limited nightlife; perfect for early-to-bed, early-to-surf types.
+Rooms from 120 MAD per night.
+Limited nightlife; built for early-to-bed, early-to-surf routines.

 A handful of guesthouses and eco-lodges face the beach.
-No ATMs, one shop, total disconnect.
-Budget rooms from 100 MAD/night.
-Some lodges offer yoga and horse rides.
+No ATMs, one shop, total disconnection from the world.
+Budget rooms from 100 MAD per night.
+Some lodges offer yoga and horseback riding along the sand.

 Anchor Point, Taghazout